 Incarceration on the La Grange didn’t fit with Haskell’s plans and after two weeks, he abandoned ship.

-He was back in custody later and was among the first batch of inmates received at the Waban on Dec.
-8, 1851.
+He was back in custody later and was among the first batch of prisoners received aboard the Waban on December 8, 1851.

 Burglary ring busted

 Francis Brier and William Watkins are the seventh and eighth names in the register.
 The 25-year-olds were part of a burglary ring operating in San Francisco.